Best Handlebar Tape | 10 Bar Tapes for Comfort, Grip & Performance

 At 3mm, this tape is certainly on the thick side, so road racers will probably want something a bit thinner and more responsive.
 Gravel riders, however, will appreciate the extra padding when smashing along dirt tracks at speed.
 This tape doesn’t come with an adhesive backing but Bontrager has included bar end plugs and finishing strips to secure the tape.

-True endurance cyclists can spend up to 16 hours on the bike in one sitting, so there’s no limit to how comfortable their handlebars need to be.
-This extra-thick and supple offering from Wolf Tooth is the big daddy of padded bar tape, providing endless hours of comfort.
+Gravel and endurance road cyclists can spend up to 16 hours on the bike in one sitting, so there’s no limit to how comfortable their handlebars need to be.
+This thick and shock-absorbent PNW offering is perfect for endless hours of comfort.

 Fizik Performance Bicycle Bar Tape

 - Colors: Red, black, green, white, yellow, cyan, blue, orange, pink, silver, honey and multiple fluro colors

 - Best use: Road racing

 This extremely thin 2mm version of this Fizik bar tape is made from Microtex fiber to allow for ultra-sharp handling and excellent grip.
 It makes a great companion to racing cyclists that appreciate a lightweight, tight and responsive bar tape with a traditional appearance and leather-like texture.

 Available in a ‘soft’, ‘tacky’, or ‘classic’ version with variable thickness from 2-3mm, riders can choose the texture that best suits their riding style.
 Although Fizik Performance tape is best suited to racing, it’s also available in Solocush or Bondcush styles for riders who want a bit more padding.
 This makes it a potential option for gravel or endurance riders too.

 - Colors: Aurora